istio/istio.io/content/blog/2019/egress-traffic-control-in-istio-part-2/index.md

 1. Application **B** is allowed to access `mongo1.composedb.com`.
 1. All egress traffic must be monitored

-Now consider a scenario in which one of application A's pods is compromised.
-Suppose the attackers have the following goals:
+In the scenario that one pod of application **A** is compromised, suppose the attackers have the following goals:

 1. Application A will try to access `*.ibm.com` unmonitored